 Government & Public Affairs Manager

-The Governmental and Public Affairs Manager (GPAM) reports to the Corporate Director of Public Affairs and is responsible for assisting in the development and execution of policies relating to government relations, public relations, and the communications program for Schnitzer Steel Industries, Inc. By working with the local Regional Director and his/her team, the GPAM will identify public policy issues that are important to the region, develop strategies to address selected issues and execute the program in support of the overall goals of the AMR.
+The Governmental and Public Affairs Manager (GPAM) reports to the Corporate Director of Public Affairs and is responsible for assisting in the development and execution of policies relating to government relations, public relations, and the communications program for Schnitzer Steel Industries, Inc. By working with the local Regional Director and their team, the GPAM will identify public policy issues important to the region, develop strategies to address selected issues and execute the program in support of the overall goals of the California region.
 The incumbent is responsible for communicating with the public on behalf of Schnitzer, with the goal of getting the community to comprehend and support the Schnitzer mission.
 This role includes ongoing communication and coordination with various public and private sector organizations.
 Substantial amounts of time will be spent with outside organizations, government agencies, commissions, neighborhood associations, public interest groups and project consultants.
 The incumbent is responsible for maintaining an appropriately positive public profile for the division and its projects.
 Highly effective communication, presentation and listening skills are essential for navigating company projects through the multitude of public policy processes.